Member for Bruce

 Julian was raised in Burwood, attended high school in Glen Waverley, and graduated from Monash University with degrees in Science and Law.

-Julian has worked in Bruce for Alan Griffin MP for five years.
+Julian worked in Bruce for Alan Griffin MP for five years.
 He knows and understands the issues affecting locals and is passionate about making a difference in their lives.

 Julian has held a number of senior positions within the Victorian Public Service.
 These include Executive Director level positions working in economic development, employment, community and regional development, urban planning and transport, business engagement, local government, Aboriginal affairs, migration, trade and international education.
 He is a Fellow of the Institute of Public Administration Australia (IPAA) Victoria.